 Included: a driver, a tracker picked up at the park gates, and all park fees

-Also known as Yala East, Emily and I were drawn to this park as it is known to be much less busy than Yala with similar, although less frequent, sightings of wildlife.
+Also known as Yala East, we were drawn to this park as it is known to be much less busy than Yala with similar, although less frequent, sightings of wildlife.
 We were the only jeep around which, in one way, was wonderful.
-But, with no tracker and less jeeps, there were fewer experienced eyes scanning for wildlife.
+But, with no tracker and fewer jeeps, there were fewer experienced eyes scanning for wildlife.
 We saw lots of spotted deer, water buffalo and water birds.

 Although we did see a few elephants, they were mostly retreating into the bushes.
-I wonder if we would have seen more had there been a tracker in the jeep with us.
-So glad we had already been to Yala.
+I wonder if we would have seen more had there been a tracker in the Jeep with us.
+I’m so glad we had already been to Yala.

 Kumana National Park Details: